mercadopago/devsite-docs/guides/sdks/official/java/create-payments.en.md

 ## Search payments

-Search and return payments made in the last twelve months from the search date.
+You can search for payments made in the last twelve months from the search date using the SDK below.
+For details of the request parameters, access the [Search Payments](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/payments/_payments_search/get) API.

 [[[
 ```java